jphmrst/PLC/index.md

   - TODO
     - Develop pattern matching discussion: point out where we are using patterns in new ways
+    - Exercises from last 421 course pack
+    - Exercises for maps
   - [Basics]({{ site.baseurl }}/Basics/): The basics of functional programming
   - [Naturals]({{ site.baseurl }}/Naturals/): Natural numbers